darwinrecreant/sansar-scripting-guide/docs/simple-scripts.md

 ## Script Contents

 To make the script compatible with the Script Library, simply extend `SceneObjectBase` instead of `SceneObjectScript` and use `SimpleInit()` instead of `Init()` as your script bootstrap method.
-The bare mininum to create the scipt is as follows:
+The bare mininum to create the script is as follows:

 ```csharp
 using ScriptLibrary;